Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Abidjan is not known as a tourist Mecca, but there are a couple of interesting sites to visit while in the city.
 It is a spread out city made up of a handful of districts but a good place to start a tour (probably the only place) is Le Plateau.
 Starting at Laza De la Republique and heading into the Tourist Information centre in the Air Ivoire Building will give visitors a good idea of what can be seen in Abidjan.
 From there they can walk up Blvd De la Republique.
 Travellers will pass the flea market on the left-hand side of the road and will find places to eat, but they should definitely take some water along.

 Visitors who stay on this road will make their way to the Cathedral St. Paul.
 This modern imposing Cathedral is certainly one of the major landmarks in Abidjan.
 Built in honour of the Pope in 1985, the architecture is meant to symbolise the form of Jesus, though with hints of elephant tusks, the symbol of Cote D'Ivoire.
 The National museum is a short walk from the Cathedral.
-Travellers could make a day of this or at least half of one if they take their time.

 Your session has timed out due to inactivity.